 - Check with your email providers (Gmail, Microsoft, Yahoo, others) to determine how to report an unsolicited message.

 For additional information, refer to the FTC website.

 Social Media Safety

-Social media includes websites and smartphone applications that allow you to stay connected with friends and family – but be careful what you share.
-Criminals could use the confidential details that you share publicly to conduct identity theft.
-A few tips will help you stay secure on these sites.
+Social media includes websites and mobile applications that allow you to stay connected with friends and family – but be careful what you share.
+Cybercriminals could use the confidential details that you share publicly to conduct identity theft.
+A few tips will help you stay secure on these sites: